-Our Guitar Week Coordinator, Al Petteway is a recipient of The Swannanoa Gathering’s Master Music Maker Award and is a Grammy and Indie Award-winning guitarist who has performed, toured and recorded with many of the best-known artists including Jethro Burns, Peter Rowan, Jonathan Edwards, Tom Paxton, Debi Smith, Cheryl Wheeler, Bonnie Rideout, Maggie Sansone and many more.
+Our Guitar Week Coordinator, Al Petteway is a recipient of The Swannanoa Gathering’s Master Music Maker Award and is a Grammy and Indie Award-winning guitarist who has performed, toured and recorded with many of acoustic music’s best-known artists including Jethro Burns, Peter Rowan, Jonathan Edwards, Tom Paxton, Debi Smith, Cheryl Wheeler, Bonnie Rideout, Maggie Sansone and many more.
 In addition, he was an on-call backup musician at The Birchmere Music Hall in Alexandria, VA for many years and a session musician at Bias Recordings.
-Al’s compositions and arrangements for acoustic fingerstyle guitar are strongly influenced by his love of Celtic, Appalachian, Folk, and Blues styles.
-His music is featured on dozens of CDs and instructional DVDs as well as the soundtracks of numerous documentaries by filmmaker Ken Burns, most notably the Emmy-winning PBS series, The National Parks-America’s Best Idea.
+Al’s compositions and arrangements for acoustic fingerstyle guitar are strongly influenced by his love of Celtic, Appalachian, folk, and blues styles.
+His music is featured on dozens of CDs and on the soundtracks of documentaries by filmmaker Ken Burns, most notably the Emmy-winning PBS series, The National Parks-America’s Best Idea.
 Al was voted one of the “Top Fifty Acoustic Guitarists of All Time” by the readers of Acoustic Guitar magazine where he also won Silver and Bronze medals for Celtic and Fingerstyle guitar in the magazine’s Player’s Choice Awards.
-Al’s CD, Caledon Wood was an “Editors’ Pick” as one of the “Essential Albums of the Past Twenty Years” in Acoustic Guitar’s 20th Anniversary issue.
-His most recent CD, It’s Only The Blues was listed as one of the “Top Ten Essential Albums” of 2012 by two of the magazine’s editors.
-In 2013, Al recieved the Gathering’s Master Music Maker award “in celebration of a lifetime of musicianship and teaching.”
-His most recent solo fingerstyle guitar CDs are Dream Guitars, Vol. II and Mountain Guitar which was inspired by the Western North Carolina mountains where he lives.
-Al performs regularly with his wife Amy White.
+In 2018, Acoustic Guitar’s readers included Al as one of the “top-rated guitar camp instructors.”
+To date, Al has released ten solo albums and nine duo albums with his wife Amy White.
 His album A Scottish Christmas with Bonnie Rideout and Maggie Sansone continues to be a best-selling holiday album.